-- Promote the principles of risk management by encouraging development of - Early warning and delivery systems; - Reliable seasonal forecasts; - Preparedness plans at all levels of government, within river basins, and the private sector; - Vulnerability assessments who and what is at risk and why. - Mitigation actions that reduce drought impacts and the need for government intervention; - Coordinated emergency response that ensures targeted and timely relief, consistent with drought policy goals, during drought emergencies.
+- Promote the principles of risk management by encouraging an integrated drought management approach at all levels - Early warning and delivery systems; - Monitoring, reliable seasonal forecasts; - Preparedness plans at all levels of government, within river basins, and the private sector; - Vulnerability assessments who and what is at risk and why?
+Mitigation actions and interventions that reduce drought impacts and the need for government intervention; - Coordinated emergency response that ensures targeted and timely relief, consistent with drought policy goals, during drought emergencies.